-There are a lot of employee and employer rights that come into play if we want to actually know whether an employee can clock you out without your knowledge.
+Have you ever been clocked out?
+There are a lot of employee and employer rights that come into play if we want to actually know whether an employer can clock you out without your knowledge.

-But what is clocking out, how is it useful and why do companies use it?
+But do you know about clocking out, how is it useful and why do companies use it?

-There are two meanings of working off the clock, one could be the employee working off the clock on his own will which might even be without getting authorization from the employer.
+Basically, there are two meanings of working off the clock.
+One could be the employee working off the clock on his own will which might even be without getting authorization from the employer.

 The Fair Labour Standards Act, states that working off the clock post and pre-shifts counts as work hours and should be paid for, given that the employer is aware of the same, (which includes the timeline, and the work that he/she is doing).